-- We are expanding rapidly and have lots of exciting new projects but they are taking longer to pay back the initial investment than anticipated, but they will if we could just have a bit more time.
+- We are expanding rapidly and have lots of exciting new projects but they are taking longer to pay back the initial investment than anticipated.
+But they say they will if they have a bit more time.

-- Just one project of many hit major problems and drained our cash supply and delays meant that the customer did not pay on time.
-(This is more common in construction companies)
+- Just one project of many, hit major problems and drained our cash supply and delays meant that the customer did not pay on time. (typical for construction companies)

 - The price of our main raw material are going up significantly and we simply can't pass on the costs to customers at this stage.

 - Larger or smaller businesses are moving into the market and are operating at a loss in order to take market share.